-BCA 34R-Advanced Excel (1 unit)
+BCA 34R-Advanced Excel (1 unit) CSU

-Learn advanced features of Microsoft Excel spreadsheet software, including advanced formatting options, graphs and charts, decision-making tools, and sorting and data management options.
-Hands-on course with business applications used.
+Learn advanced features of Microsoft Excel spreadsheet software.
+These features include: Advanced formatting options, graphs and charts, decision making tools, sorting and data management options.
 Grades are P/NP.
 Prerequisite: BCA 33AR or equivalent.
-(LM) (Repeatable: May be taken four times only.)
+(Repeatable: May be taken four times only.)
+(L,M)

-BCA 37AR-Introduction to Access (1 unit)
+BCA 37AR-Introduction to Access (1 unit) CSU

 Use of Microsoft Access to create simple to complex databases in a Windows environment, to sort the database records, and to create report formats for printed reports.
 Grades are P/NP.
-(LM) (Repeatable: May be taken four times
+(LM) (Repeatable: May be taken four times only.)